cazbacelar/fullstackopen/part2/phonebook/README.md

 # Phonebook

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Important things I learned from these exercises:
+This is the frontend part of the phonebook app project for the Full Stack Open course, a React application, bootstrapped with [Create React App](https://github.com/facebook/create-react-app), that represents a phonebook where users can add, update, and delete contacts.

+The application has multiple components.
+The main component is App, which handles the state of the application and renders the other components.

+The state of the application is managed using the useState hook.
+The useEffect hook is also used to fetch the initial list of contacts from the phonebook API when the component mounts.

-## Exercises 2.6-2.10
+## Notes on exercises 2.6-2.10

 - Get/edit the value of an input tag
   - This is done by defining a new state to the component that will controll the input element